 does an employer have to act on a doctor’s note? … and taking away people’s assigned desks by Alison Green on July 2, 2013 A reader writes: I work for a company that has traditionally provided cubicle-style seating and equipped each work station with a laptop, docking station, and monitor.
 We just won a new client, and our team is moving a new space on a different floor.
 They are renovating the space to be workbench-style seating with no separation between desks.
 They are also trying a new style of seating, called “hot desking.”
 That means no one will have assigned seating; they will be first come, first serve.
 We will each have a locker for a few personal items and to lock up our laptops each night.
 We’ve also been told the company is going paperless, and we won’t have space in drawers or filing cabinets for papers.
 None of this sounds great to me, but it is happening whether I like it or not.
 I’m hardly the only person upset, but management is chalking it up employees not leaning into change and insisting that we give it a try.
 My single biggest concern is that we will no longer have monitors to use at our workstations and will be forced to work exclusively from our laptops.
 In addition to being inconvenient and less productive due to the number of spreadsheets we work with on regular basis, I am concerned about hurting my eyes and poor posture caused by hunching over my workstation and looking at the smaller screen all day.
 I had LASIK eye surgery a few years ago, and truly have eye sensitivities.
 If I needed a doctor’s note to support this, I could probably get one.
 Does my employer have an obligation to provide a second screen if I present a doctor’s note?
 Or are they allowed to equip each person with hardware as they see fit?
 Any advice you have is greatly appreciated.
 Doctors’ notes don’t actually obligate employers to act, even though people often think they do.
 The only time a doctor’s note triggers any legal obligation on the part of the employer is when it’s related to accommodation required by law — such as the Americans with Disabilities Act, etc. Otherwise, it’s entirely up to the employer whether they act on a doctor’s note.
 Some do, and some don’t.
 So the questions here are (a) whether you have a condition that’s covered under the ADA or another applicable law and (b) whether you have an employer who’s responsive to reasonable requests and willing to work with you once they hear there’s a problem.
 Generally, it’s good to start out assuming that you have (b), until/unless you learn that you don’t.
 So that means that you should simply talk to your manager or whoever else is in a position to change your work station arrangement.
 Explain your concerns, offer to bring in a doctor’s note if that would help, and ask if it would be possible to accommodate you so that you can work without pain.
 Note that this doesn’t start out with a doctor’s note — because there often isn’t any need for one at all.
 If you work for a reasonable employer that treats you like an adult, and if your request is one that they can accommodate without much hardship, then you probably won’t even need a note.
 You simply need to speak up.
 But of course, not all employers fall in that category, which is why you can mention that you’d be glad to get a doctor’s note if it’s needed.
 And again, that note won’t have any force in law (unless there’s a legally covered condition in play), but sometimes offering or supplying one can nudge a company into deciding to accommodate you anyway.
 On a side note, this new seating arrangement sounds like a load of crap.
 It reeks of the company grabbing on to a trend and implementing it without real thought or care about how it will impact people.
 Boo to them.
-You may also like:can we make hot-desking work in our office?how can I avoid taking a job in an open-plan office?my manager cleans and reorganizes our desks every day { 136 comments }
+You may also like:can we make hot-desking work in our office?how can I avoid taking a job in an open-plan office?our employee says she's not comfortable having her desk near men { 136 comments }

 Esra* July 2, 2013 at 12:23 pm Do you also get to work from home?
 Because that’s the only time I’ve seen hotdesking make sense.
 If you have to be in the office every day, then I’m not sure what the perceived benefit is.